LuW14/digital-twin-operations-research/papers4dtor.md

 3. **The Myopic Property in Decision Models**.
 Decision Analysis, 2019. [paper](https://doi.org/10.1287/deca.2018.0384). *Manel Baucells, Rakesh K. Sarin*

 > the optimal decision strategy is obtained by considering the impact of the current decision on all future decisions...
 Instead, he may think of small chunks of the problem in isolation.
-It is intuitively obvious that such myopic strategy generally produces suboptimal choices (Rabin and Weizsacker 2009)...We examine de- cision situations and utility functions for which solving a sequence of problems in isolation is globally optimal.
+It is intuitively obvious that such myopic strategy generally produces suboptimal choices (Rabin and Weizsacker 2009)...We examine decision situations and utility functions for which solving a sequence of problems in isolation is globally optimal.

 4. **The Bayesian Prophet: A Low-Regret Framework for Online Decision Making**.
 Management Science 67(3):1368-1391. https://doi.org/10.1287/mnsc.2020.3624
 Alberto Vera, Siddhartha Banerjee (2021)